 Tracy's apartment was not a set.
 In order to get the desired view though the windows, it was specially constructed at the top of the famed Clocktower Building in New York.
-Cimino boasts in the commentary track how proud he is to be the first (and likely only) director to ever get that view of the New York skyline.
+Cimino says in the commentary track how proud he is to be the first (and likely only) director to get that view of the New York skyline.
 "I can't stand going to a place and shooting it the way everyone's shot it before.
 People go to Paris, there's always the Eiffel Tower.
 They come to New York and it's The Plaza Hotel and Central Park.
 So I wanted a view of the city which would be unique and memorable."